VHP4Safety/cloud/docs/index.md

 The current development platform runs several services.

+#### AOP Network Tool

+Populate a network with AOPs and add weights to the edges based on custom tabular data, queries to other VHP tools and external databases, via BioDataFuse  [[more information](service/aopnetwork.md)]

 #### AOP-Builder

 A tool to explore scientific literature to extract relevant entities and their relations for AOP construction, using AI. [[more information](service/aop-builder.md)]